mstable/MIPs/MIPS/mip-3.md

 <!--This is a high level overview of *how* the MIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

-At the high level, there will now be a % of bAsset liquidity retained in `Masset.sol` (a.k.a. _"the Cache"_).
+At the high level, there will now be a % of bAsset liquidity retained in the corresponding `PlatformIntegration` (a.k.a. _"the Cache"_).
-Deposits and withdrawals of a given bAsset will primarily interact with this Cache, unless a withdrawal will push the cache past 0 units, or a deposit will push the cache past `X%` of total supply.
-At which point, an amount will be deposited/withdrawn from the lending market to reset the cache to `X/2%` of total supply.
+Deposits and withdrawals of a given bAsset will primarily interact with this Cache, unless a withdrawal will push the cache past 0 units, or a deposit will push the cache past `X%` of total mAsset supply.
+At this point, an amount will be deposited/withdrawn from the lending market to reset the cache to `X/2%` of total supply.

-The solution will comprise of two parts:
+The solution will comprise of three parts:

 **1 - Upgrade to `Masset.sol`**